What to do in the Garden in January

 Winter weeding

 What is interesting is the garden doesn't sleep in winter.
 When you cut back a Sedum, the new shoots are revealed, already growing.
-Sedums are great garden plant about growing Sedums.
+Sedums are a great garden plant about growing Sedums.

 There are many shrubs and plants which are at their best in winter if you would like to create a winter display.
 Most are tough and easy to grow, with a long flowering season.
 Ideas and gallery of Plants and Shrubs in flower in January.